datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 o) All parties involved will participate and listen, but only the person looking for assistance will learn
 o) Only the data scientist is required to participate, listen, and learn
 o) Only the person looking for assistance is required to participate, listen, and learn
-o) It is the responsibillity of the data scientist to state the expectations of who will participate, listen, and learn depending on the meeting
+o) It is the responsibility of the data scientist to state the expectations of who will participate, listen, and learn depending on the meeting

 {choose-answers: 4}
 ?
 Consider the following scenario: In the initial meeting, you discussed data that you expected to have in a month.
 In two months, your collaborator returns and informs you that they lost funding and will no longer be getting that data. **What should you do?**